SentometricsResearch/sentometrics/docs/README.md

 ### Further sentiment merging

-There are two more ways to alter the sentiment measures.
+There are two means to further merge the sentiment measures.
+This can be done either before the modelling step, or after, based on the information obtained from the model(s) estimated (for example, on the importance of each dimension and their components).
 A first one is to merge selected time series with each other as an average through the `ctr_merge()` and `merge_measures()` functions.
-In the example, two time weighting schemes, two lexicons and two features are collapsed into one by taking the average across the relevant sentiment measures.

-One can also merge all sentiment measures into single, global, domain-specific sentiment measures.
-This requires to set weights to the components in the lexicons, features and time weighting dimensions; higher weights for some components will make the global sentiment measure tilt more towards the measures composed of these components. see `to_global()`.
+One can also merge all sentiment measures into single (global) domain-specific sentiment measures.
+This requires to set weights to the components in the lexicons, features and time weighting dimensions; higher weights for some components will make the global sentiment measure tilt more towards the measures composed of these components.
+See `to_global()`.

 ### Modelling and prediction